Whether you want to develop healthy eating habits or a better brushing routine, there are proven ways to build healthy habits that stick.

-Tips For Building Healthy Habits
+Tips for Building Healthy Habits

-1. Focus on small changes first
+1. Focus on Small Changes First

 “Don’t start with a complete makeover,“ says Alpert.
 “Setting up small tasks that you can actually accomplish will help to reinforce behaviors that support the goal as well as provide you with a sense of control.”
-For example, if you're trying to get into shape and want to embark on an exercise program, Alpert says to introduce walking briskly for 10 minutes a day for the first week, then increase it from there.
+For example, if you're trying to get into shape and want to embark on an exercise program, Alpert says to introduce walking briskly for 10 minutes a day for the first week, and increase it from there.
 If you want to boost your oral health, giving up all sugary foods might be too difficult from the get-go.
 Instead, start by decreasing your full-sugar soft drink intake, and make it a priority to brush twice a day.

-2. Start early in the day
+2. Start Early in the Day

-3. Make it convenient
+3. Make It Convenient

-4. Understand your motivation
+4. Understand Your Motivation

-5. Use triggers to your advantage
+5. Use Triggers to Your Advantage

 Triggers typically are thought of as being related to a negative or unhealthy habit, such as overeating when watching TV at night, says Alpert.
 “Just as a stimulus can trigger a bad behavior, it can lead to a positive behavior,” says Alpert.
 In the watching TV example, he suggests setting up a new healthy behavior, like eating carrots or even flossing your teeth, so you’re ready to brush right before bed.
 This new, healthier behavior will soon become habit.